MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/telephony/includes/phone-numbers-az-cli.md

 - Replace `<purchasedPhoneNumber>` with a phone number that's associated with your Communication Services resource.
 - Replace `<yourConnectionString>` with your connection string.

+> [!NOTE]
-**Note:** The Azure CLI option provides functionality only for listing and showing phone numbers.
+> The Azure CLI option provides functionality only for listing and showing phone numbers.
 It does not support other operations such as searching, purchasing, editing or releasing phone numbers.

 ### (Optional) Use Azure CLI phone numbers operations without passing in a connection string